babenkoivan/elastic-migrations/README.md

 You can change Elasticsearch host and other client settings in the `config/elastic.client.php` file.
 Please refer to [babenkoivan/elastic-client](https://github.com/babenkoivan/elastic-client) for more details.

-If you want to change migrations default table name or directory, publish Elastic Migrations settings as well:
+If you want to change the migrations **default table name** or **migrations directory**, publish Elastic Migrations settings as well:

 ```bash
 php artisan vendor:publish --provider="ElasticMigrations\ServiceProvider"
 ```

-You can find the mentioned above options in the `config/elastic.migrations.php` file.
+The published configuration can be found in the `config/elastic.migrations.php` file.

 Finally, don't forget to run Laravel database migrations to create Elastic Migrations table: